apache/incubator-devlake-website/docs/Metrics/DeploymentFrequency.md

 ## How is it calculated?
-Deployment frequency is calculated based on the number of deployment days, not the number of deployments, e.g.,daily, weekly, monthly, yearly.
+Deployment frequency is calculated based on the number of deployment days, not the number of deployments, e.g., daily, weekly, monthly, yearly.

+When there are multiple deployments triggered by one pipeline, tools like GitLab and BitBucket will generate more than one deployment.
+In these cases, DevLake will consider these deployments as ONE deployment and use the last deployment's finished date as the deployment finished date.

 Below are the benchmarks for different development teams from Google's report.
 DevLake uses the same benchmarks.